CharlieDinh/FEDL/README.md

 # Dataset: We use 3 datasets: MNIST, FEMNIST, and Synthetic

 - To generate non-idd MNIST Data: In folder data/mnist,  run: "python3 generate_niid_mnist_100users.py"
-- To generate FENIST Data: first In folder data/nist run preprocess.sh to obtain all raw data, or can be download in the link below, then run  python3 generate_niid_femnist_100users.py
+- To generate FEMNIST Data: first In folder data/nist run preprocess.sh to obtain all raw data, or can be download in the link below, then run  python3 generate_niid_femnist_100users.py
 - To generate niid Linear Synthetic: In folder data/linear_synthetic, run: "python3 generate_linear_regession.py"
 - The datasets are available to download at: https://drive.google.com/drive/folders/1Q91NCGcpHQjB3bXJTvtx5qZ-TrIZ9WzT?usp=sharing